 GHDI attracts a diverse, international cadre of mid-career global health professionals who seek training in global health delivery content and skills.
 During the three-and-a-half week intensive summer course, participants in the program take three courses at the Harvard T.H.
 Chan School of Public Health: epidemiology and biostatistics (EPI505), principles of global health management (GHP555), and a case-based course in global health delivery (GHP532).

 The School offers a variety of courses during the academic year that are open to individuals affiliated with Harvard University either through their workplace or their career and research.
 Students receive non-degree credit for the coursework completed.
 Those who apply to and are accepted into a Harvard Chan School degree program within five years of completion of the non-degree course(s), may have a maximum of 20 academic and financial credits counted toward the degree program.

 Departments and programs at Harvard Chan and across Harvard University offer a wide range of non-credit online courses and instructional materials for individuals just beginning their public health explorations as well as those hoping to increase their working knowledge in a particular area.
 Some courses are free and open to all, others have strict eligibility requirements.
 Please review the requirements of the course you are interested in before applying.

-The Summer Session is intended for current and incoming Harvard Chan School degree students, as well as health professionals in training or those who are considering a mid-career change into public health and want to strengthen their skills.
+The Summer Session is intended for current Harvard Chan School degree students, health professionals in training or those who are considering a mid-career change into public health and want to strengthen their skills through non-degree courses.
 Participants include public health professionals, primary care practitioners, physicians engaged in the evaluation of health care delivery and management, physicians in training (including preventive medicine residents and medical students in an MD/MPH joint degree program), and candidates for a part-time MPH program.